1071 HK Amsterdam

 Alain continued his studies at the Dutch Film academie where he made many short films and a few commercials.
 His trailer for the Cinestud Filmfestival 2010 won a Porsche Award in Germany and was selected for the Cannes Young Directors Award.
 In his graduation year he made several more commercials and was accordingly drafted by Wefilm to join the award winning team.
 Alain loves high-concept innovative commercial with a strong visual style.

 Roel wrote and directed “Max the Hacker”, the best-viewed Dutch YouTube viral ever with over 27 million hits.
 In 2009, Roel directed the social media viral “Stanislav” that won 4 Cannes Lions, 2 gold ADCN lamps and gold at Eurobest 2010.
 The commercials that he directed for Dela won the Grand Prix at the Cannes Lions Festival.
 Next to his own projects, Roel creatively accompanies the other Wefilm directors in their projects.
-Once a year, Roel works as guest lecturer at the Dutch Film Academy in Amsterdam.

 Bas Welling (1983) is executive producer and co-founder of Wefilm.
 He studied economics at the University of Amsterdam, but next to his study he worked as a freelance producer at several production companies.
 After 6 years of being freelancer, he started Wefilm with his brother Roel in 2010.
 Ever since, Bas runs the shop.
+In 2014, Bas is host at TEDxUtrecht and a proud member of the New York Festival Grand Jury.

 Bas produced commercials for clients like Albert Heijn, Holland Casino, and UPC, and organised shoots in Argentinia, Colombia and Finland.
 In 2010, Bas won the Student Enterpreneurship Award.
 In 2011, Bas was shortlisted for the Adward.
 Next to his work at Wefilm, Bas works as a guest lecturer at the UvA and VU, and he is a frequent speaker on the topic of viral video, reprensented by The Next Speaker.
 He is a proud member of the MasterPeace campaigning team.